akaterra/unitsnap.js/readme.md

 * **spy(function)** - spies on a single function

 Note, that the mocked method will be dynamically replaced by its copy on the first call of this method.
-This make for the ability to collect call statistic on behalf of the instance but not its prototype.
+This made for the ability to collect call statistic on behalf of the instance but not its prototype.
 ```typescript
 import { Mock } from '@akaterra/unitsnap';